jrh-dev/R-depend-check/README.md

 install.packages("dplyr")
 ```

 As a final point, it is important to remember that recursive dependencies are not considered.
-In the above example, if `lifecycle` itself was not installing because of its own dependencies not being fulfilled this would require resolution following the same example.
+In the above example, if `lifecycle` itself was not installing because of its own dependencies not being fulfilled this would require resolution following the same method as the example, but for `lifecycle`, (i.e `depend_check("lifecycle")`).